leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Our returnUrl:
 `/find?StartDate={}&EndDate={}&CountryCode=NED'`
 This will navigate to the tournament search page.
-If you add the `StartDate` and `EndDate` as query parameters it will fill in these two search inputs and starts search with these dates automatically.
+If you add the `StartDate` and `EndDate` as query parameters it will fill in these two search inputs and starts searching with these dates automatically.

 ```